Dpbm/Dpbm/README.md

 ![View count](https://komarev.com/ghpvc/?username=Dpbm)\
 ![trophy](https://github-profile-trophy.vercel.app/?username=Dpbm)

 > The domain `dpbmdev.com` is not mine.
-Whatever regarding my name in this website is completely false and totaly unrelated to me.
+Whatever regarding my name in this website is completely false and totaly unrelated with me.
 I'm not responsible for any action taken by this third-party.
 My official website is located at `dpbm.vercel.app`.